-TACT is seeking £22,312 from the Garnock Valley Locality Partnership for which Be Inspired will support up to four community improvement projects.
+TACT is seeking £5,950 from the Arran Locality Partnership for which Be Inspired will support one community improvement project.

 This is a unique project which aims to support all localities to take practical steps to address their priorities and assist where necessary other organisations and community groups to build their capacity who are in receipt of CIF fund.
 If successful we believe that the legacy of Be Inspired and the Community Investment fund will be projects which are tangible, led by the community and be beneficial to the wider communities across North Ayrshire